brianritchie/goCoinspot/README.md

-# CoinSpot Market Data Collector
+# goCoinSpot - CoinSpot Market Data Collector

 Objective: A modular Go application for collecting and storing market data from CoinSpot's public API.
 This application collects price and order book data at configurable intervals and stores it in a structured format for analysis.